Histologically or cytologically confirmed adenocarcinoma of the prostate withoutsmall cell

 any time in the past.

-Treatment with cytotoxic chemotherapy, other hormonal therapy (eg, bicalutamide,
+Treatment with cytotoxic chemotherapy, biologic therapy including sipuleucel T (other than

-sipuleucel-T (other than approved bone-targeting agents and GnRH agonist/antagonist
+approved bone targeting agents and GnRH agonist/antagonist therapy), or radionuclide

-therapy), or radionuclide therapy in the 28 days prior to Day 1 (Part 1) or randomization
+therapy in the 28 days prior to Day 1 (Part 1) or randomization (Part 2).

 Treatment with any investigational agent within 4 weeks or 5 half-lives of the drug